leonardomendix/docs/content/en/docs/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions.md

 These are the steps in a Mendix app:

-{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-app-steps.png" alt="" >}}
+{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-app-steps.png" >}}

 These are the steps in ATS:

-{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-ats-steps.png" alt="" >}}
+{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-ats-steps.png" >}}

 This is the combined action:

-{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-ats-newexpense-action.png" alt="" >}}
+{{< figure src="/attachments/addons/ats-addon/ht/ht-two/ht-two-create-custom-actions/ht-two-custom-action-general/ht-two-custom-action-definitions/combined-action-ats-newexpense-action.png" >}}

 ### 3.2 Summary